ollprogram/TwitchDiscordBridge/.github/ISSUE_TEMPLATE/refactor_request.md

 ### Explanation

 Explain here why and how it should be refactored.
-Try to explain what are the benefits for the application or for developers.
+Explain how this benefits the application or the developers.

 ### Additional information